COME FOR THE FILMS...STAY FOR THE MAINE EXPERIENCE!

 —Maria Giese, film director, founder of Women Directors: Navigating the Hollywood Boys Club

 "Bluestocking was the real deal with uniting women in film and talking real issues in this business.
 The camaraderie was real with these filmmakers, and it continues on after."

 Again, to be considered, your submission *must feature a female protagonist and pass The Bechdel-Wallace Test* (film must include at least 2 female characters who talk to each other about something other than a man).
 We reserve the right to reject any film that doesn't pass the test, regardless of any of its other virtues.

 NOTE WELL: we invite submissions of short fiction films ONLY, with a preference for films 15 minutes in running time or less.
 Feature length films are not considered.
 Nonfiction films/documentaries are not considered.

-As a showcase for talented directors (whether established or emerging), the Bluestocking Film Series seeks high-quality, provocative, and innovative films that feature complex female protagonists and pass the Bechdel-Wallace Test (2 or more fem characters who talk to each other about something other than a man).
+As a showcase for talented, emerging or established directors of any gender , the Bluestocking Film Festival seeks high-quality, provocative, and innovative films that feature complex female protagonists and pass the Bechdel-Wallace Test (2 or more fem characters who talk to each other about something other than a man).